 A remission is when cancer cannot be detected in the body.
 This may also be called having “no evidence of disease” or being “NED.”

 A remission may be temporary or permanent.
-This uncertainty causes many childhood cancer survivors and their families to feel worried or anxious that the cancer will come back.
-While many remissions are permanent, it is important to talk with your doctor about the possibility of the cancer returning.
-Understanding the risk of recurrence and the treatment options may help you and your child feel more prepared if the cancer does return.
+While many remissions are permanent, it is important to talk with your child's doctor about the possibility of the cancer returning.
+Understanding your child’s risk of recurrence and the treatment options may help you and your child feel more prepared if the cancer does return.
 Learn more about coping with the fear of recurrence.

-When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence, including whether the cancer’s stage has changed.
-After testing is done, you and your child’s doctor will talk about the treatment options.
-Often the treatment plan will include the therapies described above, such as surgery and chemotherapy, but they may be used in a different combination or given at a different pace.
-Your child’s doctor may also suggest clinical trials that are studying new ways to treat this type of recurrent cancer.
+If a recurrence happens, a new cycle of testing will begin again to learn as much as possible about it.
+After this testing is done, you and your child’s doctor will talk about the treatment options.
+Often the treatment plan will include the treatments described above, such as surgery and chemotherapy.
+However, these treatments may be used in a different combination or given at a different pace.
+Your child’s doctor may also suggest clinical trials that are studying new ways to treat recurrent osteosarcoma.

-Treatment for recurrent osteosarcoma depends on three factors:
+Treatment for recurrent osteosarcoma generally depends on 4 factors:

-When cancer recurs, patients and their families often experience emotions such as disbelief or fear.
-Families are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
+When cancer recurs, people with cancer and their families sometimes experience emotions such as disbelief or fear.
+You are encouraged to talk with your health care team about these feelings and ask about support services to help you and your family cope.
 Learn more about dealing with cancer recurrence.

-Parents or guardians are encouraged to think about where the child would be most comfortable: at home, in a home-like setting elsewhere, in the hospital, or in a hospice environment.
-Hospice care is a type of palliative care for people who are expected to live less than six months.
-It is designed to provide the best possible quality of life for people who are near the end of life.
-Nursing care and special equipment can make staying at home a workable alternative for many families.
-Some children and teens may be happier if they can arrange to attend school part-time or keep up other activities and social connections.
+Some children and teens may be happier and more comfortable if they can attend school part-time or keep up other activities and social connections.
 The child’s health care team can help parents or guardians decide on an appropriate level of activity.
 Making sure a child is physically comfortable and free from pain is extremely important as part of end-of-life care.
 Learn more about caring for a terminally ill child and advanced cancer care planning.

 The death of a child is an enormous tragedy, and families may need support to help them cope with the loss.
 Pediatric cancer centers often have professional staff and support groups to help with the process of grieving.
 Learn more on grieving the loss of a child.